samlak/sale_forecast/README.md

 ## Conclusion

-The Sales Forecasting and Employee Optimization Model is a powerful tool for store managers and data analysts, enabling them to make informed decisions about workforce scheduling and sales trends.
+The Sales Forecasting and Employee Optimization Model is a powerful tool for store managers, enabling them to make informed decisions about workforce scheduling and sales trends.
 By using historical data, this model helps predict future staffing needs and sales, thereby supporting operational efficiency and improving customer satisfaction.